Artmxxx/LibrarySystemManagement/README.md

 1. **REST Service**: Handles CRUD operations for books using an SQL database (MySQL).
 2. **gRPC Service**: Manages borrowed books and checks book availability using a NoSQL database (MongoDB).

-Both services communicate over HTTP, and each service is documented and accessible via Swagger. **phooootoooo**
+Both services communicate over HTTP, and each service is documented and accessible via Swagger.

 ---